How to Become a Referee

 Every year you will be required to take a re-certification test and attend five hours of training.
 At the end of the clinic, the candidate must pass a written test by scoring a minimum of 75%.

-To find out when and where the next referee courses are review the list of Entry Level clinics.
+To find out when and where the next referee courses are review the list of Recertification Referee Classes.
 Select the one that fits your schedule and is close to you, register.